dahimbis/Hiya-Voice-Concierge/README.md

 Modern professionals and travelers often juggle multiple responsibilities from business meetings and family events to travel logistics and health appointments.
 Managing all these tasks across different apps can be time-consuming and distracting.

-**Hiya Voice Concierge** solves this by enabling true multitasking through voice.
+**The Voice Concierge** solves this by enabling true multitasking through voice.

 With a voice command, users can:
 - Check flight schedules and upcoming calendar events.